-it has been separated from some inessential and dubious arguments about value aggregation and, in particular, about the relationship between conservatism and justice.
+Through a detailed discussion of Cohen's recent attempt at rescuing aspects of conservatism, we have argued that his notion of particular value contains the basis for a genuine nominal conservatism, once it has been separated from some inessential and dubious arguments about value aggregation and, in particular, about the relationship between conservatism and justice.
 We have offered a reformulated version of what we take to be a genuine nominal conservatism in terms of state-relative valuation.
 On this formulation, the nominal conservative is committed to two propositions: first that the normatively appropriate structure of valuation is state-relative rather than state-neutral, so that the distinctive status of the status quo is recognized within the process of evaluation; second that the state-relative valuation of the status quo is systematically higher than the state-neutral valuation of the same state.

-This formulation of conservatism recognizes the status quo, and that there is a category of value associated with the continued existence of things, and thereby generates the status quo bias that is characteristic of conservatism.
+This formulation of conservatism recognizes the status quo, and that there is a category of value associated with the continued existence of things, and thereby generates the status quo bias that is a key characteristic of conservatism.

-By contrast, we have argued that the second element of Cohen's attempt at rescuing aspects of conservatism - the idea of personal value - should not be seen as providing grounds for a nominal conservatism but is instead an example of what we have termed practical conservatism since it is essentially a claim about the actual distribution of widely-recognised values in the world.
-Practical conservatism, to the extent that its claims about the way values lie in the world are true, is not a matter of a distinctively conservative disposition.
+By contrast, we have suggested that the second element of Cohen's attempt at rescuing aspects of conservatism - the idea of personal value - does not provide grounds for a nominal conservatism but is instead an example of what we have termed practical conservatism, since it is essentially a claim about the actual distribution of more generally recognised values in the world.
+Practical conservatism, to the extent that its claims about the way values lie in the world are true, is not a matter of recognising a distinctively conservative value.
 Any pluralist value maximizer who is convinced by the factual claims relating to personal values could easily take these claims into account.
 It is in this sense that the practical conservative is markedly different from the nominal conservative.
+We readily admit that our suggestion here is preliminary and that the general topic of practical conservatism, and its relation with personal value and other values, requires further analysis.